antonbabenko/serverless.tf/README.md

 serverless.tf has started as an organic response to the accidental complexity of many existing tools used by serverless developers.

-serverless.tf is not an official AWS or HashiCorp product, and not to be confused with the [Serverless Framework](https://serverless.com/).
+serverless.tf is not an official AWS or HashiCorp product, and is not to be confused with the [Serverless Framework](https://serverless.com/).

 ## Terms of Content